ibm-cloud-security/appid-serversdk-nodejs/README.md

 // You're not required to provide the managementUrl and the iamApiKey arguments if
 // your node.js application runs on IBM Cloud and is bound to the App ID service instance.
 // In this case App ID configuration will be obtained using VCAP_SERVICES environment variable,
-// in the bind process a defualt IAM apikey is created for you and it can be found in VCAP_SERVICES environment variable.
+// during resource-binding process an auto generated apikey is created for you and it can be found in the VCAP_SERVICES environment variable.
 // (if you wish to use diffrent IAM api key you can supply it to the iamApiKey).
 // Note: If your Service Credentials does not contain managementUrl you can supply the tenantId, and the oauthServerUrl instead. const SelfServiceManager = require("bluemix-appid").SelfServiceManager;